Overview of India’s Insolvency and Bankruptcy Code

 Recent legislative amendments

 The IBC is perhaps the most frequently amended legislation in recent years, and some of the changes were necessary to avoid unintended consequences.
-In the past year, the legislative changes to the IBC have focused on the need to address issues arising from the covid-19 pandemic.
+In the past year, the legislative changes to the IBC have focused on the timely conclusion of the CIRPs.

-On 4 April 2021, the government promulgated the Insolvency and Bankruptcy (Amendment) Ordinance 2021 (the 2021 Ordinance), which introduced the pre-packaged insolvency resolution process (PPIRP) for micro, small and medium-sized enterprises (MSMEs) as defined under the Micro, Small and Medium Enterprises Development Act 2006.
+On 12 August 2021, the government enacted the Insolvency and Bankruptcy Code (Amendment) Act 2021, after it had promulgated the Insolvency and Bankruptcy Code (Amendment) Ordinance 2021 in April 2021 for introducing the pre-packaged insolvency resolution process (PPIRP) for micro, small and medium-sized enterprises (MSMEs) as defined under the Micro, Small and Medium Enterprises Development Act 2006.
 This amendment was felt to be necessary to help MSMEs tide over widespread distress induced or exacerbated by the pandemic.

 To initiate the PPIRP, the corporate debtor requires the approval of its members by special resolutions or three-quarters of its partners, and the approval of unrelated financial creditors representing 66 per cent of the debt (or approval of the operational creditors where there are no unrelated financial creditors).